Mentoring Program

 Forbes

-John Hyatt is senior wealth reporter at Forbes, where I write about billionaires, their companies and contribute to lists like the Forbes 400 and World’s Billionaires lists.
-I graduated from BER in 2022 and interned for Forbes while completing my studies.
-I previously wrote a weekly financial column for Nasdaq, covering everything from publicly traded companies and global macroeconomic trends to cryptocurrencies and meme stocks.
-Before that, I worked in financial comms.
-I am drawn to long-form journalism with an investigative bent.
-I look for stories at the nexus of high-finance, global affairs and power politics.
+John Hyatt is a senior wealth reporter at Forbes, where he writes about billionaires, their companies and contribute to lists like the Forbes 400 and World’s Billionaires lists.
+He graduated from BER in 2022 and interned for Forbes while completing his studies.
+He previously wrote a weekly financial column for Nasdaq, covering everything from publicly traded companies and global macroeconomic trends to cryptocurrencies and meme stocks.
+Before that, he worked in financial comms.
+He is drawn to long-form journalism with an investigative bent, especially those involving high-finance, global affairs and power politics.

 John Kapetaneas